python/cpython/Doc/library/importlib.rst

    The location from which the module was loaded.
    The :term:`finder` should always set this attribute to a meaningful value for the :term:`loader` to use.
-In the uncommon case that there isn't one (like for namespace packages), it should be set to ``None``.
+In the uncommon case that there is not one (like for namespace packages), it should be set to ``None``.

    .. attribute:: submodule_search_locations